Ukraine expected to give up land, some arms under US peace plan, sources say

 A senior Ukrainian official earlier told Reuters that Kyiv had received “signals” about a set of US proposals to end the war that Washington has discussed with Russia.
 Ukraine has had no role in preparing the proposals, the source said.

+Zelensky said only the US and US President Donald Trump “have sufficient strength for the war to finally come to an end”.

+The Ukrainian president also said Erdogan had proposed different formats for talks “and it is important for us that Turkey is ready to provide the necessary platform”.

-Signs of a renewed push by US President Donald Trump’s administration to end the war triggered the biggest jump in Ukraine’s government bond prices in months on Wednesday.
+Signs of a renewed push by Trump’s administration to end the war triggered the biggest jump in Ukraine’s government bond prices in months on Wednesday.

 No face-to-face talks have taken place between Kyiv and Moscow since a meeting in Istanbul in July and Russian forces have pressed on with Moscow’s nearly four-year-old war in Ukraine, killing 25 people in strikes overnight.